chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/dbcontext.md

 weight: 1
 ---

-# Lifetime
+# lifetime
 The lifetime of `DbContext` begins when the instance is created and ends when it is disposed.
 It lasts for a *unit of work*.

 > A unit of work keeps track of everything you do during a business transaction that can affect the database.
 When you're done, it figures out everything that needs to be done to alter the database as a result of the work."

 <br />

-# Threading and Concurrency
+# threading and concurrency
 <r>DbContext is not thread-safe</r>.
 This includes parallel execution of async queries and any explicit concurrent use from multiple threads.  <g>Always await async calls immediately.</g>

-## Concurrent access detection
+## concurrent access detection
 EF Core detects attempts to use a `DbContext` instance concurrently and throws an `InvalidOperationException`.
 Undetected attempts result in undefined behavior, crashes, and data corruption.

-# Error Handling
+# error handling
 An `InvalidOperationException` thrown by EF Core puts the context into an unrecoverable state.
 The context must be discarded at this point.

 # Creating & Configuring a `DbContext`